 I either do this over an open paper bag or a mason jar with my wide mouth canning funnel on top- allowing the leaves to fall, and discarding the stems into another pile.

 Keep working until all of your dried oregano leaves have been taken off the stems.
 Discard the stems and store the leaves!

 I store all of my herbs in glass mason jars with standard canning lids.
-I have found that plastic mason jar lids don’t keep the herbs as air tight as I’d like, so I stick with the metal lids and rings.
+I have found that plastic mason jar lids don’t keep the herbs as air tight as I’d like and spoilage might occur, so I stick with the metal lids and rings.

 You May Also Like: